 Apricot kernel oil is full of vitamins A and E and will help with easy absorption, but if it’s hard to find, you can substitute with almond oil.
 Vitamin A slows the breakdown of collagen, while vitamin E is considered the most important antioxidant because it protects cell membranes and prevents damage to enzymes associated with them [source].

 Vitamin E is so great for skin that we went ahead and added more of it, so you can reap all the skin-soothing benefits it has to offer.

-Beeswax is used to thicken the eye cream, but it also has properties benefiting skin.
-The anti-inflammatory properties of beeswax help puffiness or swollen undereyes Beeswax also is rich in Vitamin A as well.
-Sealing in moisture, beeswax is also an addition to cosmetics needing extra hydration.
+Beeswax is used to thicken the eye cream, but it also has properties benefiting the skin.
+The anti-inflammatory properties of beeswax help puffiness or swollen eyes.
+Beeswax also is rich in vitamin A. Sealing in moisture, beeswax is also an addition to cosmetics needing extra hydration.
 Despite all these amazing benefits, if you can't find it locally, beeswax can be substituted with soy wax, which is all natural as well.

 Shea butter is also anti-inflammatory and has high concentrations of fatty acids and vitamins.
 Which vitamins?
-Vitamin A!
-E! and F!
+Vitamins A, E and F!
 And that's not all, shea butter aids in collagen production.

 Talk about a powerhouse, we've combined these mighty ingredients into one anti-aging eye cream.

 This eye cream is idea for wrinkles, which is why we focused on ingredients that soften lines and help hydrate skin.
 But what if you have dark circles?
 Or puffiness?
 Here are some optional ingredients you can add to your wrinkle cream to target specific problem areas.

 Dark circles - Caffeine is said to help constrict blood vessels, which may in turn help reduce dark undereye circles.
 Finely ground green coffee bean extract powder is a gentle source of caffeine, which can be applied topically.